 When can I serve Asparagus Salad?

 It’s great as an everyday dish, allowing me to satisfy my extra veg mantra.
 But it also travels well without, as mentioned, going slimy, so it’s great for BBQs, picnics, packed lunches and pot luck meals.
-Or served alongside my Chicken Thighs Traybake.
+Or served alongside my Beef Ragu or my Chicken Thighs Traybake.

 A delicious, crunchy cabbage and carrot coleslaw made with raw asparagus; it's a healthy salad with no mayo, made with a light, citrus based dressing.